habitat-sh/on-prem-builder/docs-chef-io/content/migration.md

 ## Migration Validation

-A package download operation is an easy way to validate PostgreSQL and Minio data are valid
+A package download operation is an easy way to validate PostgreSQL and MinIO data are valid

 Download a package from the target Automate Builder